You have been awarded points.

 “Burning dead prunings.”

-”Prunings, It looks like your setting the swale on fire.
+”Prunings, It looks like you're setting the swale on fire.
 The fire’s getting big!
 It’s getting out of control!”

 “No, it’ll just burn itself out once it runs out of fuel.
 This wooded branch area’s about 15 yards deep and a half-burned.
 I’ll call it a night once it burns out.”

 I disembarked from the truck’s cab and looked down the swale.
 My first fire attempt had turned into success.
 I had 2 blazes going, both at the edge of safety.

 My neighbor jumped back in his truck and raced to my house, roused my wife and set her into alarm.
 He then drove off, back to his house.

 With 2 fires ablaze and a hysterical wife, I decided to put the fire behind the house out using the home’s garden hose with a couple of extensions.

 It was night by the time I had everything set up to play fireman.
 Alone, with wife and neighbor retreated to distant safety, I squirted water on my initial creation.
 The angry white smoke hissed up.
 The center of the blaze sputtered and then resurrected.
 The fire’s center had burned well into the swale.
 With my standing on the swale’s edge, it was at the hose spout’s maximum reach.
 To get closer, I walked on unburned branches to squirt water directly on the flaming blaze.

 About the 4th step out, whoosh, the firm wooden branches fell under me.
 The fire had eaten from below.
 With only a T-shirt, Levi’s and rubber sandals, sans socks, I was standing in coals.
 My right leg was standing deep in coals.
 The unburned branches I’d fallen into were at shoulder height.
 My disturbance dropped lose debris to feed the coals below.